Skip to content

 One of Jesus’s favorite quotes is “When we are no longer able to change a situation, we are challenged to change ourselves.”

 He is originally from Caracas, Venezuela.
-He obtained his Master of Mental Health Counseling at Nova Southeastern Univerisity in Mental Health Counseling.
+He obtained his Master of Mental Health Counseling at Nova Southeastern University in Mental Health Counseling.
 Additionally, he holds an MBA from George Washington University.
 When he is not at the office, Jesus enjoys taking some time to read and spending time with his kids.

 His specializations include: